-Louder Than Milk's music is a blend of roots folk, country and blues.
-We have been playing together since 2015 or for over 1,500 days.
+Louder Than Milk's music is a blend of roots folk, country, rock and blues and been playing together since 2016.
 Damn, if only we had practiced every day, we’d be tighter than a one-eyed cricket.

-The name Louder Than Milk came from messing with John Loudermilk.
-He is a songwriter and had a few hits in the 60’s and 70’s one being Tobacco Road that charted with an English band named the Nashville Teens.
-He also wrote Indian Reservation made famous by Paul Revere and the Raiders.
-We were working on his song Abeline and whether through fatigue or divine inspiration (or a twisted combination), the name stuck.
-About a year later after we played Roslindale Porchfest in 2016, sadly John Loudermilk passed away.
+The name Louder Than Milk came from John Loudermilk.
+A fine songwriter who wrote classics like Abeline, Ebony Eyes and Tobacco Road.
+We were working up Abeline and whether through fatigue or momentary inspiration the riff on his name stuck.
+About a year later after we played our first gig, sadly John Loudermilk passed away.

-There are three songwriters in the band, Jeff, Jay and Andy.
-Each of our songs go through the churn of ‘what about?’ and ‘what if?’ and happy accidents until we have something that cooks up nice.
+There are four songwriters in the band and each of our songs go through the churn of ‘what about?’ and ‘what if?’ and happy accidents until we have something that cooks up nice.
+We hope you enjoy.

 "Brandishing a name as bold as their music, Louder Than Milk offers up tight, roots based songs on their newly-pressed 12-song debut.
 Traditional Country and Americana never sounded so good as when it's in the hands of this well-traveled quartet."